-- It may not be clear if the tribe has any existing authority in place to require and/or approve a cleanup plan. (do the research on tribal laws & codes!) - Drafting and adopting new tribal laws, regulations or codes can be very time consuming. - It can be difficult to quickly determine who has the jurisdiction and/or the lead to approve a cleanup plan for a site.
+- It may not be clear if the tribe has any existing Jurisdiction or authority in place to require and/or approve a cleanup plan. (do the research!) - Drafting and adopting new tribal laws, regulations or codes can be very time consuming. - It can be difficult to determine who has the jurisdiction and/or the lead to approve a cleanup plan for a site.